How to Clean a Washing Machine

 Step 4 - Filter Cleaning

 You may also find that the filter itself is giving off a bad smell.
-You'll generally find the filter at the front of your washing machine and, more specifically, along the bottom right section.
+You'll generally find the filter at the front of your washing machine, usually towards the bottom right.

-Step 5 - Leaving the Door and Draw Open
+Step 5 - Leaving the Door and Drawer Open

 You should also try leaving the machine door open following a wash.
 This gives a chance for sufficient air circulation.
 This can, in turn, prevent mould and bacteria from growing.
 You should also consider leaving the machine's detergent drawer partly open for this same purpose.

-Step 6 - Take at the Look at the Waste Pipe
+Step 6 - Take a Look at the Waste Pipe

 Types of Washing Machine Cleaning Methods